-CyberGhost is a popular VPN that offers fast speeds and high levels of security and privacy.
+CyberGhost is a popular VPN that offers high levels of security and privacy.
 You can use up to seven simultaneous connections and choose from more than 11,700 servers.
-Even better, CyberGhost is one of the most affordable VPNs available, starting at $2.19/mo.
+Even better, CyberGhost is one of the most affordable VPNs available, starting at $2.03/mo (billed every two years).

 We like that CyberGhost has a strict no-logs policy and is headquartered in a country (Romania) that’s against data retention laws.
 And its no-logs policy passed an independent third-party audit conducted by Deloitte in September 2022.